 You can download a PDF version of our policy here: Meeting Room Policy

-You can return the completed signature page to Kara Prielipp by email, fax, or library Circulation Desk.
+You can return the completed signature page to Rachel Henck Bentley by email, fax, or library Circulation Desk.

-Way Library has four meeting rooms on the lower level of the library, each of which can seat 25 or fewer people.
+Way Library has six meeting rooms on the lower level of the library, each of which can seat 25 or fewer people.
 Meeting Rooms A, B, C & D, offer expandable partitions which allow an individual room to open up into two rooms to accommodate 50 people, three rooms to seat 75 people, or all four rooms for 100.
 We also offer Conference Room 1, which seats up to 16 people, and Conference Room 2 which seats up to 10 people.

 Educational, cultural, informational and civic groups are encouraged to use the rooms for their meetings.
 Groups showing proof of non-profit (501c3) status will not be charged.
-If space is available, other groups or businesses may rent an individual room which seats 25 for $50, or the other options listed above.
-Audiovisual equipment and the kitchen may be rented, at a charge to all groups.
+If space is available, other groups or businesses may rent an individual room at the following prices: Meeting rooms A, B, C, & D and Conference Room 1 are each $50.00 per room.
+Conference Room 2 is $25.00.